graasp/docs/docs/user/library/copy/index.md

 ![Copy Button](library_copy_button.png)

 2. You will be redirected to Builder.
-If you are logged out, a warning will be asked to login.
+If you are logged out, a message will ask you to log in.

 ![Copy warning logged out](copy_logged_out.png)

 3. Once logged in, you can select where you want to copy this capsule.
-Note that it can take a few instants before everything as been copied depending on the size of the capsule.
+Note that it can take a few instants before everything has been copied depending on the size of the capsule.